Does it seem like your collectors are always busy, but they don’t achieve their collection goals?

 Productivity traps can tie up your collectors in clerical and low priority tasks reducing customer contacts and cash flow.
 Cloud-based accounts receivable automation solutions with activity management technology can give your team the technology it needs to achieve collection goals.

-Anytime Collect is a leader in cloud-based credit and collection platforms.
-Anytime Collect can help you take advantage of accounts receivable solutions with activity management features to maximize the effectiveness of your collection team.
+Lockstep Collect is a leader in cloud-based credit and collection platforms.
+Lockstep Collect can help you take advantage of accounts receivable solutions with activity management features to maximize the effectiveness of your collection team.

-If you would like to learn more about how you can benefit from accounts receivable automation with activity management features, please contact Anytime Collect at www.anytimecollect.com.
+If you would like to learn more about how you can benefit from accounts receivable automation with activity management features, please contact Lockstep Collect at www.anytimecollect.com.